moviepilot/stresser/README.markdown

 The `{{n}}` will be replaced with the numbers 0-99.

+## Tests
+Run `rake spec` to run them tests.
+Currently, only httperf's output of a session based replay log is parsed, but I will add more.

 ## Thanks

 Stresser is based on igvita's autoperf driver for httperf.